vinceq-usgs/dyfi4/docs/validation.rst

           + 2 x "stand" (0-1)
           + 5 x "shelf" (0-3)
           + 2 x "picture" (0-1)
+          + 3 x "furniture" (0-1)
           + 5 x "damage" (0-3)

-      (Numbers in parentheses are the range of possible values)
+      Numbers in parentheses are the range of possible values for that index.

 The intensity is then computed as::